connorjburton/wordpress-plugin-auto-installer/README.md

 #Wordpress Plugin Auto Installer

-Useful for teams installing the same plugins on each worpdress install each time.
+Useful for teams installing the same plugins on each wordpress install each time.

 ## Prerequisites